 An example is the health plan who may want more members to receive mammograms, and when the patient is asked, they respond that they went to a mobile mammography van in their community.
 The interaction was self-reported, so there is no record.

-The Healthcare Center of Excellence can help health plans determine new and creative ways to collect and report quality data, use existing data with master data management techniques and reporting skills to determine avenues where hidden data can be used.
+The Healthcare Technology practice can help health plans determine new and creative ways to collect and report quality data, use existing data with master data management techniques and reporting skills to determine avenues where hidden data can be used.
 We can identify and help set monitoring rules for early alerts when any domain is close to compromise.
-The Healthcare Center of Excellence can also create beneficiary surveys that maintain and increase the satisfaction domain rating with creative brainstorming regarding beneficiary response rates.
+IQVIA’s Healthcare Technology practice can also create beneficiary surveys that maintain and increase the satisfaction domain rating with creative brainstorming regarding beneficiary response rates.
 It’s a good idea to have a fresh set of eyes review the health plan’s policies and procedures, annually.